prossel/Unity-UDP-RS485-Relays/README.md

 Unity project based on [Unity-Template-QuestXRHandsURP](https://github.com/prossel/Unity-Template-QuestXRHandsURP)

+## Installation

+In Unity, open Window > Package Manager.
+Press the + button, choose "Add package from git URL..."
+Enter "https://github.com/prossel/Unity-UDP-RS485-Relays.git#upm" and press Add.

 ## Getting started

-* Copy the Assets/Murmuration folder in your project (including meta files)
 * Add an Empty GameObject to your scene "UDP Relays"
-* Add the UDP Relays component
+* Add the *UDP Relays* component
 * From your scripts, call the functions to manipulate the relays

 ### Examples